melt-ui/melt-ui/src/docs/content/controlled.md

 Behind the scenes, we're using the custom `open` store you passed in instead of creating our own.
 Which means your store will be updated as the default `open` store normally would, but you'll be able to create it and share it with other parts of your app before initializing the Dialog.

+Also note that we still return an `open` store on the `states` object.
+It uses the same custom store you pass in though, so modifying it will modify your custom store as well.

 <Callout type="warning">